Category Archives: Count50-2025

 Dear Family,

-Today is Monday, April 28, 2025.
-This is Day 2 of Week 3 in our Counting toward Pentecost.
-It is our 16th day of Counting.
+Today is Sabbath, May 31, 2025.
+This is Day 7 of Week 7 in our Counting toward Pentecost.
+It is our 49th Day of Counting.
+We have entered HOLY TIME which will now last until sundown as Pentecost ends.

 Ben Faulkner, Pastor